ronancpl/HeavenMS/README.md

 #### Announcements

-HeavenMS development achieved an acceptable state-of-the-art and will get into a halt.
+HeavenMS development as we can see right now achieved an acceptable state-of-the-art.
 A heartfelt thanks for everyone that contributed in some way for the progress of this server!

-Although development is halted, support for fixing features that were implemented here is still up.
-You can still actively help us improve the server by issuing pull requests with informative details about what's changing.
+As development and support for fixing features that were implemented here is still up, with **your** help we can improve it even further!
+Please help where you can to better the server for everyone.

+Furthermore, you can actively help improving the server by issuing pull requests with informative details about what's changing.

+Note for anyone up to contribute further pull requests: make awareness to use __english language__ in codes and messages, as usage of any other languages will render it open to faculty of whether this content will be ready to be accepted or *further changes are going to be requested* before it becomes apt to merge.

+#### Support HeavenMS

 If you liked this project, please don't forget to __star__ the repo ;) .

 It's never enough to tell this, thanks to everyone that have been contributing something for the continuous improvement of the server!
 Be it through bug reports, donation, code snippets and/or pull requests.

-Note for anyone up to contribute further pull requests: make awareness to use __english language__ in codes and messages, as usage of any other languages will render it open to faculty of whether this content will be ready to be accepted or *further changes are going to be requested* before it becomes apt to merge.

 Our Discord channel is still available on: https://discord.gg/Q7wKxHX